-- 1 Connect the AC adapter to the computer. - 2 Insert a Blu-ray Disc media into the optical disc drive. - 3 If nothing appears on the desktop, then click Start, All Programs, and the desired Blu-ray Disc burning software to copy files to the disc.
+- 1 Connect the AC adapter to the computer. - 2 Close all running software applications. - 3 Insert a Blu-ray Disc media into the optical disc drive. - 4 If nothing appears on the desktop, then click Start, All Programs, and the desired Blu-ray Disc burning software to copy files to the disc.